FAQ

 Click for bio

 Alyssa joined Abide in 2024.
-She is a member of Cornerstone URC in Sanborn, IA.
+She is a member of Cornerstone United Reformed Church in Sanborn, Iowa.
 She joined Abide because she is passionate about the opportunities that Abide gives young adults to connect with one another and wants to help continue that goal.
 Alyssa has worked for her family's business for the last 3 years.
 For fun, Alyssa enjoys trying new recipes, learning to make things by hand, working on the farm, and traveling to new places.

 Click for bio